Power Monitor/Module Configuration in Mission Planner¶

 Enable voltage and current sensing¶

-Enter the properties your module can measure, the type of module, the type of flight controller, and the battery capacity:
+Enter the properties your monitor can measure, the type of monitor, the type of autopilot, and the battery capacity:

 - Monitor: Voltage and Current or Battery Volts